Records management Glossary

 Paper-based Materials.
 Office paper, light cardboard and similar material such as stationery, envelopes, file folders etc. Excludes Non-Paper Materials.

 Permanent Withdrawal.
 The act of processing a Permanent Withdrawal order to prepare and confirm Items retrieved at Iron Mountain's dock for transportation and to update the status of the Item in the inventory system.
 Permanent Withdrawal applies to Items that will not be returned to Iron Mountain for storage, but are not to be destroyed by Iron Mountain.
 Permanent Withdrawal charges will apply when Items are removed from Iron Mountain and will not be returned, regardless of whether the removal occurs during the contract term, at the end of the contact term, upon expiration of the contract, or as a result of a customer terminating the contract, by non-renewing or otherwise.
 Deposits processed for Permanent Withdrawal are deducted from the storage billing at the end of the month this process occurs.
-The Permanent Withdrawal process includes both the Permanent Withdrawal charge plus a Retrieval charge for each item to be withdrawn.
-Permanent Withdrawal processing includes: scanning to confirm each Deposit is being changed to permanently withdrawn status, preparation for shipment, loading on a secure vehicle for transportation, and closing the order within the system (up to the standard destruction volume of 4,800 cubic feet per Iron Mountain Market per month).
-In the context of a customer ending its relationship with Iron Mountain and closing its account, whether by way of contract expiration, contract non-renewal, contract termination or otherwise, then the maximum cubic feet of cartons that Iron Mountain will transfer back to the customer (or the customer’s new vendor) is 4,800 cubic feet per month, per Iron Mountain market.
+The Permanent Withdrawal process involves the Permanent Withdrawal charge, a Retrieval charge for each item to be withdrawn, and a Handling Charge.
+Permanent Withdrawal processing involves scanning to confirm each Deposit is being changed to permanently withdrawn status, a Handling Charge and closing the order within the system (up to the standard destruction volume of 1,200 cubic feet per Iron Mountain Market per month).
+In the context of a customer ending its relationship with Iron Mountain and closing its account, (whether by way of contract expiration, contract non-renewal, contract termination or otherwise), the maximum cubic feet of cartons that Iron Mountain will transfer back to the customer (or the customer’s new vendor) is 1,200 cubic feet per month, per Iron Mountain market.
 Items that are not picked up by a customer within 30 days may be subject to additional charges, including but not limited to charges for refiling and retrieval.

 Plastic Media.
 Items such as Microfilm / Microfiche, Magnetic Media, Compact, Floppy and or Digital Video Disks, Magnetic Cartridges, VHS & Cassette Tapes and X-Rays.
 Iron Mountain accepts such media if collected separately for secure destruction by third party processing as a special work order.